Moths of North Carolina

 Habitats and Life History

-Habitats: In the Northeast, Zale lunifera is believed to be highly confined to sandy barrens located close to the coast, where they are associated with populations of Scrub Oak; all other records are assumed to represent intenta.
-In North Carolina, however, several species that feed on Scrub Oak up north feed on other xeric oaks, including Turkey Oak (Quercus laevis) and Blackjack Oak (Q. marilandica).
-Those that feed on Blackjack in particular often occur outside the Coastal Plain, including well up into the Mountains (e.g., Hemileuca maia, Hyparpax aurora, and Morrisonia mucens).
-It seems unsafe to simply assume, therefore, that the same pattern observed for lunifera in the Northeast will be the same down here.
-Conversely, since Black Cherry can occur in even some of the driest habitats in the state, it is also not safe to assume that all records for this complex coming from xeric sandhills represent lunifera.
+Habitats: In the Northeast, Zale lunifera is believed to be highly confined to sandy barrens located close to the coast, where they are associated with populations of Scrub Oak (Quercus ilicifolia); all other records are assumed to represent Z. intenta.
+In North Carolina, however, several species that feed on Scrub Oak up north feed on other xeric oaks, including Turkey Oak (Q. laevis) and Blackjack Oak (Q. marilandica).
+Those that feed on Blackjack Oak in particular often occur outside the Coastal Plain, including well up into the Mountains (e.g., Hemileuca maia, Hyparpax aurora, and Morrisonia mucens).
+It seems unsafe to simply assume, therefore, that the same pattern observed for Z. lunifera in the Northeast will hold in the Southeast.
+Conversely, since Black Cherry can occur in even some of the driest habitats in the state, it is also not safe to assume that all records for this complex coming from xeric sandhills represent Z. lunifera.
 Waiting to see how bar-coded specimens sort out by habitat appears to be the best course.

-Larval Host Plants: Wagner et al. (2011) report that Cherry -- especially Black Cherry (Prunus serotina) -- and Plums are the main host plants, although at least one adult has been reared by Dale Schweitzer from a larva found on Willow Oak (Q. phellos). - View
+Larval Host Plants: Wagner et al. (2011) reported that cherry (Prunus spp.) - especially Black Cherry (P. serotina) and plums - are the main host plants, although at least one adult has been reared by Dale Schweitzer from a larva found on Willow Oak (Q. phellos).
+In North Carolina, J.B.
+Sullivan also had rearing records from Bluejack Oak (Q. incana) and blueberry (Vaccinium sp.).
+More research is needed to determine if oaks (rather than cherry and plum) are the preferred hosts in our state. - View

 Observation Methods: Appears to come moderately well to blacklights, with large numbers of individuals occasionally being collected in single traps.
-Like other Zales, it probably also comes well to bait.
+Like other Zale species, it probably also comes well to bait.

 Wikipedia